particle-iot/docs/src/content/guide/getting-started/intro.md

 {{#if raspberry-pi}}
 The Raspberry Pi is an amazing credit-card sized computer with immense possibilities.

-This guide will show you how to connect your Raspberry Pi to the Particle Cloud and how to create software for your Pi that you can use to read sensors, drive motors, communicate with other devices, and send information across the Internet.
+This guide will show you how to connect your Raspberry Pi to the Particle Device Cloud and how to create software for your Pi that you can use to read sensors, drive motors, communicate with other devices, and send information across the Internet.

 {{/if}}